-It was not uncommon to hear CEOs of big banks talk about the importance of information technology to their operations, back in the recent past when banks still had operations worth talking about.
+It wasn’t uncommon for big-bank ceos to talk about the importance of IT to their operations–at least, back when they still had operations worth talking about.

-They hired the best CIOs in the business, integrated them closely with the business, and paid them salaries commensurate with most CFOs.
+They hired top CIOs, integrated them closely with the business and paid them CFO-level salaries.
 And why not?
-The core services that banks offer involves pushing electronic representations of money around the world via lightning fast-networks and powerful computers, calculating risk, interest, and profit with every transaction.
-In this way, financial services firms sometimes resemble IT companies with a clever marketing twist.
+Banks pushed electronic representations of money around the world via lightning-fast networks and powerful computers, calculating risk, interest and profit with every transaction.
+In this way, financial firms sometimes resemble IT companies with a clever marketing twist.

-So you have to wonder: if IT was so important, was IT part of the problem?
-Could better IT have saved the likes of Citigroup, the financial-services supermarket that's now being sold off in parts?
-And in the bigger picture, could technology have made the difference for any of the other banks and Wall Street firms that have gone so wrong?
+So, if IT was so important, was it part of the problem?
+Could better IT have saved Citigroup, the financial-services supermarket that’s now being sold off in parts, or the Wall Street firms that crumbled?

-But the information systems that manage the many arms and legs of the company have never been properly or sufficiently integrated.
-Citigroup CEO Vikram Pandit himself admitted that each of the businesses was operating with its own back office.
-According to an article by Bloomberg, Pandit told investors and analysts last May that Citigroup had "140,000 people in IT and operations...16 database standards...25,000 developers.
-This results not only in waste but doesn't give us any opportunity to leverage our organization."
+Citigroup went on a mergers-and-acquisitions tear in the last decade, but information systems were never sufficiently integrated.
+CEO Vikram Pandit admitted that each of the businesses was operating with its own back office.
+According to Bloomberg News, Pandit told investors and analysts last May that Citigroup had “140,000 people in IT and operations … 16 database standards … 25,000 developers.
+This results not only in waste, but doesn’t give us any opportunity to leverage our organization.”

-There are a couple of different things Pandit probably meant by leveraging the organization.
-For one thing, Citigroup failed to achieve the coveted "single view of the customer," with which all of its far flung branches and businesses could have bundled and cross-marketed products and services.
-But Pandit was also likely referring to achieving the slightly less well known "single view of the operational risk profile for a humungous global bank investing in complex financial derivatives."
+There are a couple of different things Pandit probably meant by “leverage our organization.”
+For one thing, Citigroup failed to achieve the coveted “single view of the customer,” which would have enabled its far-flung branches and businesses to bundle its products and services.
+But it’s likely that Pandit was also referring to achieving the slightly lesser-known “single view of the operational risk profile for a humungous global bank investing in complex financial derivatives.”

-A comprehensive view of risk across the entire Citigroup enterprise could have raised the necessary red flags for bank leadership to take corrective action.
-In this way, it is not unreasonable to think that information technology could have at least mitigated the damage.
-However, for that risk analysis to make a difference, decision makers inside the bank would have to trust it and act on it.
+A comprehensive view of risk across the enterprise could have raised the necessary red flags.
+In this way, IT could have at least mitigated the damage.
+However, for that risk analysis to make a difference, decision makers would have had to trust it and act on it.

-McKibben believes that process and operations on Wall Street are more to blame for the financial meltdown than information technology.
-Indeed, the decision to trade risky mortgage-backed securities in the first place had little to do with IT systems.
-It had to do with a failure of operational oversight.
-But going forward, IT will have a critical role to play in preventing this kind of widespread failure from ever happening again.
+McKibben believes that processes and operations on Wall Street are more to blame than IT for the financial meltdown.
+Trading risky mortgage-backed securities had little to do with IT systems–it had to do with a failure of operational oversight.
+But going forward, IT will have a critical role to play in preventing this kind of widespread failure from happening again.